The Washington Accord is an international agreement between bodies responsible for accrediting engineering degree

 The Accord outlines the mutual recognition, between the participating bodies, of accredited engineering degree programmes.
 It also establishes and benchmarks the standard for professional engineering education across those bodies..

 Currently there are twenty signatories that make up the Washington Accord.

-There are also five organisations, who hold provisional signatory status
+There are also eight organisations, who hold provisional signatory status